 Following the advice on the seed packets sow the seeds to the recommended depth.
 With tomatoes it is very shallow.
 Just gently pressing them into the soil and making sure they are covered is usually sufficient.

 To keep track of which seed mix you used it is wise to mark each one and make sure you note the name of the seed you planted.

 I kept the Camp Joy seeds on one side of the six-pack and the Costoluto Genovese on the other.

 I am always recycling, I use markers that have come from plants I have purchased previously.

 Sanitize first with either a bleach-water solution or I keep a spray bottle of my handy DIY cleaner in the greenhouse.
 See that post for the recipe.

 Now that you have the seeds all planted it is time to get them watered.
 You can spritz with water in a spray bottle but I prefer to bottom water.

 Tepid or warm water is best.
 I have an inch or two in a large tray-like container. (this one was recycled from a gathering, cleaned and sanitized)

 Place the 6 packs into the water and let them absorb for 24 hours.
 Some wick up water faster than others but allow the full time to be sure they are good and moistened.

-Place is a warm, bright place and wait for the little seeds to pop up.
+Place the six-packs in a warm, bright place and wait for the little seeds to germinate.
 Right now it is still so cold I have them on my plant rack inside under lights.